Mining self-similarity: Label super-resolution with epitomic representations: Experiments

 We then evaluate our models on the data for which high-res labels exist by sampling $11\times11$ patches $x$ containing the center pixel -- 100 for each test image -- and computing the mean probability of TIL presence $\sum_s p(\ell|s)p(s|x)$ as the final prediction score.
 We obtained better results when we instead averaged the probability of TIL presence \emph{anywhere} in an embedded patch in the epitome, that is, convolved $p(\ell|s)$ with a $11\times11$ uniform filter before computing this sum.

-\textbf{Results.} As summarized in Table~\ref{tab:lym_results}, our epitomic LSR outperforms all previous methods, including both the supervised models and the neural LSR, with the self-diversifying epitomes providing the greatest improvement.
-The results suggest that TIL identification is a highly local problem, and deep CNNs, with their large receptive fields, can nevertheless not tackle it as well as our epitomic approach, requiring hand-engineered features or unsupervised pretraining to achieve even comparable performance.
+\textbf{Results.} As summarized in Table~\ref{tab:lym_results}, our epitomic LSR outperforms all previous methods, including both the supervised models and the neural LSR, with self-diversifying epitomes providing the greatest improvement.
+The results suggest that TIL identification is a highly local problem.
+Deep CNNs, with their large receptive fields, require hand-engineered features or unsupervised pretraining to reach even comparable performance.
 In addition, epitomes are entirely unsupervised and thus amenable to adaptation to new tasks, such as classifying other types of cells: given coarse label data, we may simply embed it into the pretrained epitomes and perform LSR.